 - 1. Have a 2x4 or similar object ready to prop up the hatch after it is lifted. - 1.
-Rase the starboard sunpad cushion and Open actuator access plate. - 2.
-Reach inside and feel immediately forward and find the pin. - 3.
+Raise the starboard sunpad cushion and Open actuator access plate. - 2.
+Reach inside and feel immediately aft and outboard and find the pin. - 3.
 Pull pin from actuator ram. - 4.
 Manually lift the hatch.
 Prop up hatch with a 2x4 or similar object.